 Most virtual assistants don’t need “all the features.”
 They need proposal software that supports their actual workflow, closes deals faster, and doesn’t add operational drag.

 This review focuses on fit for virtual assistants specifically, not generic “best overall” rankings.
+Because VAs sell packaged time and defined deliverables, the software that works best for an agency or consultant often creates unnecessary friction for a solo VA.

 What virtual assistants actually need in proposal software